-As shipped by Red Hat, sendmail is configured to accept email from domains that it cannot resolve (and that may not exist).
+As configured by Red Hat, sendmail accepts email from domains that it cannot resolve (and that may not exist).
 To turn this feature off and cut down the amount of spam you receive, add dnl to the beginning of the following line:

 '''

-FEATURE( 'accept_unresolvable_domains')dnl
+FEATURE('accept_unresolvable_domains')dnl

 '''

-When this feature is off, sendmail uses DNS to look up the domains of all email it receives; if it cannot resolve the domain, it rejects the email.
+When this feature is off, sendmail uses DNS to look up the domains of all email it receives.
+If it cannot resolve the domain, it rejects the email.